stfc-sciml/sciml-bench/sciml_bench/docs/markdown/benchmarks/hydronet.md

 molecules and biomolecules solvated in water.
 The output is the predicted property.
 For qm9, this is “energy_U” (internal energy at 298.15 K).
 For the water dataset, this is “energy” (binding energy).The Hydronet benchmark uses the Schnet model which calculates energy and forces.
 There are about ~200k trainable parameters.
-The inference operation over the entire test set be performed by running the "test_set_errors.py" program.

 * Main Domain: Material Sciences
 * Sub Domain: